CLIMB MOUNT KILIMANJARO

 For more information on preparing mind and body for Kilimanjaro, please visit our fitness for Kilimanjaro page.

-Colobus monkey on Kilimanjaro
+Colobus monkey on Kilimanjaro - illustration for background Information

 THE SLIGHTLY SMALLER QUESTIONS: Other stuff that people often ask….